ToonWeyens/PB3D/README.md

 * Further tweaks to the system of perturbations of HELENA equilibria.
 * Perturbation map can be shifted vertically, which is important for eqdisk files processed by HELENA, which shift the geometric axis to Z=0.
 * There is now a check for physical consistency for the sign of the Alfven time.
-* "pause_prog" now takes a secret message "stop" that can be used to stop the program, which is useful when controlling PB3D in an automated way.
+* 'pause_prog' now takes a secret message 'stop' that can be used to stop the program, which is useful when controlling PB3D in an automated way.
-* Improved the guess for theta_E as a function of theta_F in the procedure "coord_F2E" by using lambda.
+* Improved the guess for theta_E as a function of theta_F in the procedure 'coord_F2E' by using lambda.
 This greatly improves convergence sometimes.

 ## 1.80:
 * Bug fixes.
 * The proportionality factor between magnetic and position ripples now use the geometric angle.
-* "compare_tor_pos" now needs 3 toroidal points, one in the middle.
+* 'compare_tor_pos' now needs 3 toroidal points, one in the middle.
 This makes toroidal comparisons easier.

 ## 1.81:
 * Fixed a bug in the interpolation of non-symmetric prop_B_tor.
-* Introduced "order_per_fun" to order periodic functions and possible add an extra overlap left and right.
+* Introduced 'order_per_fun' to order periodic functions and possible add an extra overlap left and right.

 ## 1.82:
-* There is a large error with the calculation of the modes for "create_VMEC_input".
+* There is a large error with the calculation of the modes for 'create_VMEC_input'.
 It can most easily be seen when plotting the cross-section inverted.
 * Fixed some bugs and added some checks in the calculation of the proportionality factors prop_B_tor.
-* "delta_r_plot" now returns half the differences of r and delta_B/B, which corresponds to the ripple definition in the litterature.
+* 'delta_r_plot' now returns half the differences of r and delta_B/B, which corresponds to the ripple definition in the litterature.
-* Improved the whole "create_VMEC_input" procedure, fixed the plotting.
+* Improved the whole 'create_VMEC_input' procedure, fixed the plotting.

 ## 1.83:
-* Rewrote and greatly simplified "create_VMEC_input".
+* Rewrote and greatly simplified 'create_VMEC_input'.
 It now uses the geometrical poloidal angle, as this angle needs to be kept constant for any reasonable comparison.
-* Did the same thing for the "delta_r_plot".
+* Did the same thing for the 'delta_r_plot'.
-* Changed "calc_vec_comp" so that it also uses the geometric angle and radius.
+* Changed 'calc_vec_comp' so that it also uses the geometric angle and radius.
 * Splines is now merged into the more logical num_utilities module.
 * The origin of the geometrical poloidal angle now has to be provided on the command line for compare_tor_pos.
 * For compare_tor_pos, the fundamental theta interval is now needed always.
 Otherwise the interpolation in geometrical poloidal angle becomes quite messy.